Why Standard Hormone Testing Doesn’t Always Tell the Full Story

 What Is DUTCH Testing?

-DUTCH testing, short for Dried Urine Test for Comprehensive Hormones, is one type of advanced hormone testing sometimes used in functional and integrative medicine.
+DUTCH testing, short for Dried Urine Test for Comprehensive Hormones, is one type of advanced hormone testing sometimes used in integrative and functional medicine.

 This testing method may evaluate hormone metabolites and patterns involving hormones such as cortisol, estrogen, progesterone, and testosterone.